 Many years ago, the idea of learning CPR online seemed far-fetched by most standards.
 But with the help of technological advancements and improved internet, online training is becoming more understood, not just in the healthcare industry.
-As a result, all major CPR providers nowadays offer online CPR certification.
+As a result, all major CPR providers nowadays offer CPR certification online BLS certification.

 In this article, we’ll discuss everything you need to know about Online CPR certification, including its benefits and tips on becoming CPR certified.